Real French Lifestyle

 Râler is Also a French Art

-Of course, not everything in the French lifestyle is always lovely and positive, some French lifestyle habits are quite annoying and negative.
-For example, there really is a French art of complaining or râler, it seems that it is in the French DNA.
-The French are notoriously known to be expert râleur or râleuse and could complain just about everything and anything.
+Of course, not everything in the French lifestyle is always lovely and positive; some French lifestyle habits are quite annoying and negative.
+For example, there really is a French art of complaining, or râler; it seems to be in the French DNA.
+The French are notorious râleur or râleuse.
 But it does sound good in French, doesn’t it?!
-It would be counterintuitive to alter this trait ( unless it’s a toxic complaining) I find that it adds spice and color to life and not always be so goody-goody positive.
-It may not be a very attractive facet of the French, but let’s admit it, we do it so well, especially behind the wheel!
+It would be counterintuitive to alter this trait ( unless it’s toxic complaining).
+I find that it adds spice and color to life, not always being so goody-goody positive.
+It may not be an attractive facet of the French, but let’s admit it, we do it so well, especially behind the wheel!
 Where else would we utter all these râleries?

 La vie est une fleur dont l’amour est le miel.
 Victor Hugo